Concordia Station: Glaciology

 In the 1970s, Dome C was the site of ice core drilling by field teams of several nations.

 In the 1990s, Dome C was chosen for deep ice core drilling by the European Project for Ice Coring in Antarctica (EPICA).
-Drilling at Dome C began in 1996 and was completed on December 21, 2004, reaching a drilling depth of 3270.2 m, 5 m above bedrock.
+Drilling at Dome C began in 1996 and was completed on 21 December 2004, reaching a drilling depth of 3270.2 m, 5 m above bedrock.
 The age of the oldest recovered ice is estimated to be ca. 900,000 years.

 Astronomy

-Concordia Station has been identified as a suitable location for extremely accurate astronomical observations.
+Concordia Station has been identified as a suitable location for astronomical observations.
 The transparency of the Antarctic atmosphere permits the observation of stars even when the sun is at an elevation angle of 38°.
 Other advantages include the very low infrared sky emission, the high percentage of cloud-free time and the low aerosol and dust content of the atmosphere.